dupdob/Talks/README.md

 Repository for my talks and various documents.

 # [Bio](Bio.MD)
+Here is my answers to the [Shirley's questions](Le%20questionnaire%20de%20Shirley%20-%20C.Dupuydauby.md).

 # BBLs
 This is a list of topics that are adapted to the BBL format.